Skip to content

 1. Set up a webhook on the final task completion

-• Send formatted HTML emails
+• Send fancy HTML emails

-• Include attachments from external systems
+• Pull in attachments from other systems

-• Send SMS or Slack notifications
+• Fire off SMS or Slack messages

 • Update external systems